matkur/getdata/CodeBook.md

 * "Acc" were replaced by "Acceleration"
 * "t" in the beginning were replaced by "time"
 * "f" in the beginning were replaced by "freq"
-* In the data set there was some clumn names which included "BodyBody", and it was changed to "Body".
+* In the data set there was some column names which included "BodyBody", and it was changed to "Body".
 (See Discussion forum at https://class.coursera.org/getdata-008/forum, thread "What is BodyBody on the raw variables?"
  Started by Luis Daniel Ribeiro Louro).